cristaloleg/awesome-manifesto/README.md

   - adds stability to the infrastructure
 - [ ] pin your dependencies to a specific version
   - accidental commit to dependency's master will break nothing
-- [ ] prefer mature technology, rather then hyped one
+- [ ] prefer mature technology, rather than a hyped one
   - mature will die slower, then hyped
 - [ ] fork instead of hack
   - it might be better to fix a lib instead of wrapping for desired behaviour